LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

-Newly surfaced complete audience recording, featuring the intro and all of Dumb as opposed to the video source.
+Newly surfaced complete audience recording, featuring the intro and all of "Dumb", while the video source doesn't.
 Unfortunately, the quality is rather bad due to cheap equipment and a very low recording level.

 LNTH